noiseprotocol/noise_spec/noise.md

 A `HandshakeState` object contains a `SymmetricState` plus the following variables, any of which may be `empty`.  `Empty` is a special value which indicates the variable has not yet been initialized.

   * **`s`**: The local static key pair
   * **`e`**: The local ephemeral key pair
   * **`rs`**: The remote party's static public key
   * **`re`**: The remote party's ephemeral public key

-A `HandshakeState` also has a variable to track the remaining portion of the handshake pattern:
+A `HandshakeState` also has variables to track its role, and the remaining portion of the handshake pattern:

+  * **`initiator`**: A boolean indicating the initiator or responder role.

   * **`message_patterns`**: A sequence of message patterns.
 Each message pattern is a sequence of tokens from the set `("s", "e", "ee", "es",